Design. Build. Bless.

 Aleksandr is a leading expert in Orthodox church architecture in North America.
 His efforts to promote the beauty of Orthodoxy in the New World are widely respected across the United States. — Igumen Nikodim (Balyasnikov), Chancellor of the Patriarchal Parishes in the USA

-Aleksandr is one of the foremost experts—if not the leading authority—on Orthodox church architecture.
-A PhD with outstanding academic training, he was raised among Russia’s sacred spaces and perceives their essence and nuance with unmatched clarity.— William Brumfield, U.S. historian of Russian architecture and a professor at Tulane University.
+Aleksandr Molodin is one of the foremost experts-if not the leading authority—on Orthodox church architecture in America.
+In addition to advanced academic training, he was raised among Russia’s sacred spaces and perceives their essence and nuance with great clarity.— William Brumfield, U.S. historian of Russian architecture and a professor at Tulane University.

 Publications